hasura/graphql-engine/docs/graphql/manual/deployment/downgrading.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can downgrade the catalogue from a particular version to its previous version by executing the appropriate SQL statements provided below.
+Running these SQL statements on the GraphQL Engine console or via :doc:`Run SQL <../api-reference/schema-metadata-api/run-sql>` metadata API may or may not work.
+It is always recommended to run the SQL statements using external Postgres client (like ``psql``).

 .. note::